 Party and Pursuit

 Takaa was prophetic.
 The entire town had been celebrating for three full days.
 And Ash had a headache that would not go away.
 She and her friends had been eating, drinking, and dancing well until the early hours of the morning.
-Although her head was still foggy about the details, she did remember a very drunk Verihbitt clinging to her in the hallway, slurring her words, and tapping Ash on the saying, “This is the last night of cela.. cela… being happy about winning.
+Although her head was still foggy about the details, she did remember a very drunk Verihbitt clinging to her in the hallway, slurring her words, and tapping Ash on her chest, saying, “This is the last night of cela.. cela… being happy about winning.
 Tomorrow we start planning our counter at… atta… fight where we go to them.”

 The last thing Ash wanted to do was leave the comfort of her bed.
 Duzi was snoring next to her.
 The time she had spent alone with him over the three days had been almost dreamlike.
 She had never seen him this relaxed and happy.
 At times she even forgot that she would have to leave soon.